 Sale of UK vaccine manufacturing plant branded ‘ridiculously short-sighted’

-US firm Catalent confirmed on Wednesday it had acquired the sit in Oxfordshire.
+US firm Catalent confirmed on Wednesday it had acquired the site in Oxfordshire.

 The sell-off of the UK’s future vaccine manufacturing site has been branded “ridiculously short-sighted” after a US pharmaceutical firm announced it had bought the factory.